bmrz2019/public/README.md

 https://github.com/bmrz2019/foxy-droid/releases/download/v1.5/foxy-droid-debug.apk

 # Sony SRS XB20
-With the speaker turned on, press and hold the – (volume) button and the  Power button at the same time for more than 5 seconds until the speaker turns off.
+Reset: With the speaker turned on, press and hold the – (volume) button and the Power button at the same time for more than 5 seconds until the speaker turns off.

 # inxi
 `inxi -Fxxrzc0`